affifboudaoud/AXPY-Halide-implementation/README.md

 * `saxpy.c` :  C code containing the implementation of the routine.
 This code also writes the results of a test case to a txt file for comparaison.
 * `saxpy.cpp`: C++ Code containing the Halide implementation of the routine.
 This code also writes the results of a test case to a txt file for comparaison.
 * `script.sh`: A shell script to compile and run both programs and compare results using the diff command.
-* `Installation_logs`: File containing installation logs of LLVM and Halide.
+* `Installation_logs`: File containing installation logs of LLVM and Halide:

-     .* `logs.txt`: logs of the installation using the `script` command.
+     - `logs.txt`: logs of the installation using the `script` command.

-     .* Screen captures during the installation.
+     - Screen captures during the installation.